Outpatients

 Health care today provides many opportunities to find solutions to your needs but this means it can feel complicated and confusing at times.
 Staff will help you whenever and wherever they can.
 You and those caring for you are part of a team and therefore you are invited to contribute to your care at any time.

-Your appointment letter (that’s the letter sent to you with this guide) should tell you where to go when you arrive.
-If not, please call the Appointments Centre on telephone 01225 821821 to find out where you should go.
+Your appointment letter should tell you where to go when you arrive.
+If not, please refer to the telephone number on your appointment letter or text message / email that you received.

 More information about transport to the RUH, parking & parking charges and maps to wards can be found in: